sundarigari/LearnK8/certification.md

     1         <none>
     2         <none>

-chaning the number of replicas does not count as new revision since we are not changing the template.
+changing the number of replicas does not count as new revision since we are not changing the template.
 changing image counts as new revision since we are chaning the template

 ## deployment strategies